ISA-tools/isa-specs/source/isatab.rst

 All labels are case-sensitive:

- - In the Investigation file, section headers are completely written in upper case (e.g. STUDY), field headers have the first letter of each word in upper case (e.g. Study Identifier); with the exception of the referencing label (REF).
+ - In the Investigation file, section headers MUST be completely written in upper case (e.g. STUDY), field headers MUST have the first letter of each word in upper case (e.g. Study Identifier); with the exception of the referencing label (REF).
- - In the Study or Assay files, column headers also have the first letter of each word in upper case, with the exception of the  referencing label (REF).
+ - In the Study or Assay files, column headers MUST also have the first letter of each word in upper case, with the exception of the referencing label (REF).

-Dates should be supplied in the ISO8601 format "YYYY-MM-DD".
+Dates SHOULD be supplied in the ISO8601 format "YYYY-MM-DD".

-Rows in which the first character in the first column is Unicode U+0023 (the # character) will be interpreted as comments.
-Reference implementation parsers should ignore those lines entirely.
+Rows in which the first character in the first column is Unicode U+0023 (the # character) MUST be interpreted as comments.
+Reference implementation parsers SHOULD ignore those lines entirely.

-All values of cells may be enveloped with the Unicode Quotation Mark, Unicode U+0022 (the " character).
+All values of cells MAY be enveloped with the Unicode Quotation Mark, Unicode U+0022 (the " character).

 .. toctree::
    :maxdepth: 2